5 reasons to consider donating plasma today

 4. Many individuals are eligible to donate plasma

-To donate plasma, an individual must be at least 18 years of age, weigh at least 110 pounds and pass all other required donor eligibility criteria in order to protect the donor’s health and safety of the plasma.
-That said, healthy individuals who are eligible to donate their plasma can do so, regardless of their race, color, religion, gender, national origin, age, disability, sexual orientation or gender identity.
+To donate plasma, an individual must be at least 18 years of age, weigh at least 110 pounds and pass all other required donor eligibility criteria to protect the donor’s health and safety of the plasma.
+Healthy individuals who are eligible to donate their plasma can do so, regardless of their race, color, religion, gender, national origin, age, disability, sexual orientation or gender identity.

 5. There is an urgent need for plasma donations

 With plasma donations lower than usual through the pandemic and the demand for medicine developed from plasma growing worldwide, the need for plasma is more urgent than ever.
 Global demand for these therapies has increased over the past 20 years — and continues to grow due to more rare diseases being identified as well as more patients being diagnosed.
-However, all of us have the power to make a difference through plasma donation and potentially help save lives.
+Everyone has the power to make a difference through plasma donation and potentially help save lives.

 How can you help?

-The need for plasma is greater than ever and BioLife Plasma Services is welcoming plasma donors to help at centers around the country.
+The need for plasma is greater than ever and BioLife Plasma Services, part of Takeda Pharmaceutical Company Limited, is welcoming plasma donors to help at centers around the country.
 In addition to potentially making a positive impact on someone’s life, plasma donors are compensated in recognition of the time, commitment and the effort required for their donation.
 Find a plasma donation center near you at www.biolifeplasma.com, or by downloading the BioLife App.